LinkedIn for Master’s Students: How to Use the Platform Effectively While Getting Your Degree

 A Clear and Concise Summary

-Underneath your headshot, there is a tagline and an about you section.
+Underneath your headshot, there is a tagline and an “about you” section.
 Like a cover letter, these are the places to showcase who you are and the professional opportunities you’re looking for.
 Unlike with a cover letter, though, you should show a bit of personality in these sections.
-Make the tagline a simple statement about who you are, such as a “seasoned digital marketing professional” or “computer science master’s candidate.”
-The about section should cover your current and past activity as well as what you’d like your next professional move to be.
+Make the tagline a simple statement about who you are, such as “seasoned digital marketing professional” or “computer science master’s candidate.”
+The “about” section should cover your current and past activity as well as what you’d like your next professional move to be.

 Detailed Work Experience and Education

-Underneath the summary is a spot for work and education experience where you can list information in bullet points like you might on a resume.
-If you don’t have a lot of experience in your field, add other roles you’ve held, such as an on-campus job.
+Underneath the summary is a spot for work and education experience.
+Here, you can list information in bullet points like you might on a resume.
+If you don’t have a lot of experience in your field, add other roles you’ve held, such as an on-campus job, and don’t forget to include relevant volunteer work.
 For education, add any schools you’ve studied at and include short-term fellowships or study abroad experiences.
 Also make sure to include your major and any relevant projects you worked on while getting your degree.

 Skills and Endorsement